Inca Trail to Machu Picchu

 The second day is the toughest, because you have to climb the so called „ Dead Woman´s Pass“.
 This is the highest point of the Inca Trail, a climb of approximately 1200 meters.
 After lunch, we walk down to our camp which is located at about 3600 meters.

 The fourth and last day is easier; but we leave very early in the morning.
 This way we arrive at Machu Picchu before the first sunrise.
-Once there, you will have a guided tour for about 2 hours and after this you have enough time to explore the “Lost City of the Incas“ on your own.
+Once there, you will have a guided tour to explore the “Lost City of the Incas“.
 In the afternoon we take the bus to the village of Aguas Calientes and from there back by train and bus to Cusco where the program ends.

 Classic 4 day Inca Trail to Machu Picchu